There are so many people using Pinterest for Business now. So why not you?

 6.)
 Know your targeted audience:

-You have to know who your targeted audience is.
-Not everyone is interested in what you have, so if you don’t want to waste your time, you have to figure out who are they, where do they hang out (online or offline), and more.
+Sorry to burst your bubble, but not everyone is interested in what you have.
+So if you don’t want to waste your time, you have to figure out who they are, what their pain points are, and more.

 7.)
 Check your analytics: